 Can I change my test-optional status?

-Once you submit your application for admission, you will not be able to change your test-optional status.
+Once you submit the associated online form, you will not be able to change your test-optional status.

 Do I need to submit my scores if I’m a transfer student with less than 30 credits?